-As part of our Redesigning Legal Speaker Series, on July 28 from 10:30 to 11:30 a.m.
-MDT, IAALS and its partners will explore alternative lawyer licensing programs, how they differ from the current bar exam, what some jurisdictions are already testing, and how these alternatives might impact the profession.
+As part of our Redesigning Legal Speaker Series, on July 28, IAALS and its partners explored alternative lawyer licensing programs, how they differ from the current bar exam, what some jurisdictions are already testing, and how these alternatives might impact the profession.

 The licensure process demands an extra measure of competence and dedication from individuals before entering the legal profession, with the bar exam being the predominant pathway in almost all states.
 But recently, many in the profession are asking whether we can improve our traditional system by building upon new data, adapting to new challenges, and redesigning how we license new lawyers.

-This panel will feature Logan Cornett (Director of Research, IAALS), Joanna Perini-Abbott (Chair, Oregon State Bar Alternatives to the Bar Exam Task Force), and Louisa Heiny (Associate Dean of Academic Affairs, University of Utah S.J.
-Quinney College of Law), whose conversation will be moderated by Donna Hershkowitz (Chief of Programs, State Bar of California).
+This panel featured Logan Cornett (Director of Research, IAALS), Joanna Perini-Abbott (Chair, Oregon State Bar Alternatives to the Bar Exam Task Force), and Louisa Heiny (Associate Dean of Academic Affairs, University of Utah S.J.
+Quinney College of Law), whose conversation was moderated by Donna Hershkowitz (Chief of Programs, State Bar of California).

 Logan Cornett serves as IAALS’ director of research.
 In this role, she works closely with IAALS leadership in developing research questions for investigation, designing and conducting studies to answer identified research questions, manipulating and analyzing both quantitative and qualitative data sets, and producing formal reports detailing findings and results.
 She has published empirical research on a variety of law-related topics, including evaluations of the out-of-court divorce model developed at IAALS, experiences of those who represent themselves in family cases, legal education, and pilot projects implementing proposed procedural rules changes, among others.